MengGuo/Py_iRobot_OptiTrack/README.md

 -----
 Description
 -----
-this package contains the Python interface used at the RAMA lab, Duke University.
+this package contains the Python interface used at the RAMA lab of [Prof. Zavlanos](http://people.duke.edu/~mz61/), Duke University.
 The hardware structure consists of
 * one Windows PC (W), which connects to all OptiTrack cameras and runs program Motive to calibrate and retrieve data from OptiTrack.
 * one Ubuntu machine (U), which runs ROS and does the algorithmic computation to compute the control signals for each iRobot.
 * several iRobots (I), which runs iRobot driver locally, receives control commands from (U) and sends sensory data back to (U).